-The potential of a customer being injured while operating a scooter/bike is the biggest risk facing the micromobility space.
-In addition to the need to insure yourself against this risk, it is important to know that this coverage will be required in at least $1M per occurrence and $2M in the aggregate in every city you wish to operate.
-Most cities will actually require higher
+The potential of a customer being injured while operating a scooter or bike is the biggest risk facing the micromobility space.
+In addition to the need to insure yourself against this risk, it’s crucial to know that this coverage will be required in at least $1M per occurrence and $2M in the aggregate in every city you wish to operate.
+Most cities will actually require higher.

 Again, the potential of a costumer being injured while operating a device is the largest exposure the micromobility space faces.
 Due to the potential catastrophic injuries that could be suffered, and the ensuing lawsuit, the standard $1M per occurrence and $2M in the aggregate, may not be enough to cover defense costs and damages.
 Additionally, most of the bigger markets you will look to move too will require anywhere from $3M to $10M in excess coverage.

-Transporting scooters/bikes to and from the warehouse for deployment and maintenance typically requires the use of automobiles.
+Transporting scooters or bikes to and from the warehouse for deployment and maintenance typically requires the use of automobiles.
 This means that there is an exposure of drivers out on the road driving on your company’s behalf.
-Should there be an accident resulting in 3rd party bodily injury or property damage, you would need to rely on this type of coverage for the damages.
+Should there be an accident resulting in third party bodily injury or property damage, you would need to rely on this type of coverage for the damages.

-With the need for maintenance and rolling out more scooters/bikes at any given location, there will be a need to store additional units at a location in the cities you operate.
-The property policy will help you recoup the value of this inventory (as well as your office property) should a damaging event (i.e. a fire) occur at one of these locations.
+With the need for maintenance and rolling out more scooters or bikes at any given location, there will be a need to store additional units at a location in the cities you operate.
+The property policy will help you recoup the value of this inventory (as well as your office property) should a damaging event (i.e., a fire) occur at one of these locations.

 Types of Micromobility Companies that need insurance